A Well-Lived Life 2 - Book 4 - Elyse - Cover

 “Yes!” he said triumphantly.

-We walked out to the van and I helped Jesse get into his booster seat.
+We walked out to the van, and I helped Jesse get into his booster seat.
 He was very happy to not be in a regular car seat.
-Once he was settled I got into the driver’s seat and started the van.
+Once he was settled, I got into the driver’s seat and started the van.
 I backed out of the driveway, and we headed to Carol Stream.

 The drive was quiet, which let me continue thinking about the conversation from the previous night.
 After I’d admitted that I might be fighting against myself and setting myself up for a bigger fall, neither of my wives had said anything, and it seemed clear that they intended to let me think about it and raise the issue when I was ready to talk about it again.
 I just needed to figure out how to balance all the competing demands on my time, as well as my needs and the needs of everyone that depended on me.

 Sensei Jim’s request the previous morning had thrown a small monkey wrench into the works because it meant that unless Jolene or Therese could cover a class for me, I couldn’t skip.
 By itself, it wasn’t a big deal, but when I added in my CEO duties and my task list for the legal software, not to mention family and friends, and balancing all of THAT was a challenge in and of itself.
-I also had to accommodate Jessica’s odd schedule, because I didn’t want to break the tradition of walking her to and from work.
-Something had had to give, and it had been my dalliances.
+I also had to accommodate Jessica’s odd schedule because I didn’t want to break the tradition of walking her to and from work.
+Something had to give, and it had been my dalliances.

 Actually, that wasn’t the only thing that I had given up.
 I’d stopped skydiving, more or less stopped playing chess, had little time for computer games, and hadn’t traveled purely for pleasure since I’d been to Russia except for a week in San Francisco.
 I’d given up going to Dawsonville, New York, and to a point, even Ohio, though I’d made the time for Bethany and Nicholas after Nick’s death.
-I’d also given up, or at least deferred, serving on IIT’s Alumni Board, the idea of working on a Master’s degree so that I could teach part-time, and with the exception of Claire, tutoring.
+I’d also given up, or at least deferred, serving on IIT’s Alumni Board, the idea of working on a Master’s degree so that I could teach part-time and, with the exception of Claire, tutoring.

-Many of those things weren’t high priorities in my life, or even priorities at all.
+Many of those things weren’t high priorities in my life or even priorities at all.
 I didn’t even read as much as I’d used to, which bothered me more than most of those other things.
 All of them, except perhaps reading and chess, had been conscious decisions.
 Deciding what my priorities were and which things I absolutely had to make time for, such as making time on Sunday mornings, at least occasionally, to go to church.

-That was another one of my conundrums - my spirituality.
+That was another one of my conundrums — my spirituality.
 I didn’t know what it was, and if I assumed that Orthodoxy, which held a great attraction, was true, then my lifestyle choices were in direct conflict with it.
-One thing I knew that I wanted to do was expose my children to some kind of spirituality, but without any pressure to believe or accept it.
+One thing I knew that I wanted to do was expose my children to some kind of spirituality without any pressure to believe or accept it.
 Jesse had taken to it like a duck to water, but as he got older, I wondered if it would ‘stick’ any more than the Roman Church had with me, or the Evangelical churches had stuck with Jessica or Kara.
 The thing was, no matter how attractive the tenets of the faith were, my relationship with Jessica and Kara presented an impediment which I wouldn’t overcome.

 “What are you thinking about?”
 Jessica asked from the second row of seats where she was sitting with Kara.